cobwebos/docs/articles/cognitive-services/Translator/tutorial-wpf-translation-csharp.md

         public MainWindow()
         {
-            // at least show an error dialog when we get an unexpected error AppDomain.CurrentDomain.UnhandledException += new UnhandledExceptionEventHandler(HandleExceptions);
+            // at least show an error dialog if there's an unexpected error AppDomain.CurrentDomain.UnhandledException += new UnhandledExceptionEventHandler(HandleExceptions);

             if (TEXT_TRANSLATION_API_SUBSCRIPTION_KEY.Length != 32